-Iceland has become one of the most popular destinations on millenials buckets list and our Craft Seeker, Kris Holman booked a trip over the summer for just over $1000 (airfare included).
+Iceland has become one of the most popular destinations on millenials buckets list and our contributor Kris Holman booked a trip over the summer for just over $1000 (airfare included).
 We talked to her about her trip and asked her for a few tips on how to travel to Iceland on a budget and still have a good time.
 Her is our interview with Kris:

 What inspired you to take a trip to Iceland?

 A few years ago I saw photos of the Northern Lights on Pinterest and it blew my mind!
 From there I started doing research on what else Iceland had to offer.
 Even though I didn’t get to see the Northern Lights on this trip due to going in the summer, it was still one of the most amazing places I have ever been to.

 Advertisement We donate 5% of our profit to saving the environment and planet.

 What are some travel hacks that helped you budget so well?

 Iceland is incredibly expensive!
 I was there for a week and spent a little over $1,000 with airfare included.
 Some tips I would suggest is booking a hostel/ sleeping accommodations ahead of time, if you’re feeling even more adventurous I have friends who just slept in their car!
 Now that I look back on the trip that’s probably something I would have chosen to do to save money since Iceland is known to be one of the safest country’s in the world!
 Another tip I would suggest is doing some grocery shopping instead of eating out for every meal.
 My sister and I bought some bread, peanut butter, bananas and other snacks so we weren’t eating out all the time.